-When it comes to live video streaming for personal use, there are plenty of internet articles out there.
+When it comes to the best live video streaming for personal use, there are plenty of internet articles out there.
 Yet there’s a lack of credible information on professional-grade live streaming platforms.
-For new broadcasters looking to get in the streaming game, it can be challenging to know how to objectively assess the available options.
+For new broadcasters looking to get in the streaming game, it can be challenging to objectively assess the available options.
 To help you make an informed decision, this article reviews 10 of the best live streaming platforms for professional and business users.

-We know that each user has individual needs.
-As such, different platforms are best for different people.
-Below, we’ve listed our picks for the 10 best live streaming platforms, including our own platform.
-This list is alphabetical, we’ve refrained from ranking these best live streaming platforms directly.
+Of course, each user will have individual needs.
+As such, different platforms are best for different broadcasters.
+Below, we’ve listed our picks for the 10 best live streaming platforms, including our own OVP.
+This list is alphabetical, as we’ve refrained from ranking these best live streaming platforms.